FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-10-26-EVENT-illustratorfordigitalfabrication03.md

 imageoriginal: ""
 ---

-Adobe Illustrator For Digital Fabrication has been designed for new and inexperienced users who wish to become familiar with the basics of vector creation, editing and application.
-We will cover everything from file formats that illustrator uses, to typography and graphic design, to its applications in the printing and manufacturing industries.
-The user will be guided from a novice through to an Illustrator master in an easy-going, relaxed environment.
-This programme will assist new learners on the basics of Adobe Illustrator, and will offer a full overview of the application interface, each tool, menu, and panel.
+Adobe Illustrator For Digital Fabrication and Prototyping has been designed for new and inexperienced users.
+Adobe Illustrator is a standard vector graphics program that allows you to create graphics, logos, patterns, typography and illustrations for print, web or digital fabrication.
+These can be drawn from scratch, within the program, while using various tools, or they can be produced from existing handrawings or photographs.

+We will focus on making and preparation of vector files that can be further cut or engraved on our laser cutter machines.
+During the course you will understand the program’s interface, learn to use essential tools, effects and actions in order to be confident in realizing your own ideas and creating your own work.
+You will also familiarize yourself with a laser cutting process that transforms vector file into cut and engraved 3D 3D? object.

 The cost of the full course is 60 euros for students and 100 euros for adults.
-Capaticy of this course is 12 people and classes will be on four consecutive Wednesdays from 19:30-21:30 starting Wednesday 26th of October.
+Capacity of this course is 12 people and classes will be on four consecutive Wednesdays from 19:30-21:30 starting Wednesday 26th of October.
+It is essential to have an Illustrator app already installed on your computer, otherwise contact us in advance, and we can provide a 30-day trial version.

-Please ensure that you have your own copy of Adobe Illustrator to work with for the duration of the course.
-Illustrator CC is available from [adobe.com](http://www.adobe.com/ie/products/illustrator.html) for a small monthly fee, with discounts available for students.
+###Week 1
+Introduction to various projects that have been realized in Fab Lab by using the Adobe Illustrator in conjunction with laser cutting machines.
+Installation of the program and introduction of the program’s interface.

+###Week 2
+We will be covering all the essential tools that are commonly used so that you can get started and have a feel of how Illustrator works.

+###Week 3
+Further exploration of various vector-creating techniques like drawing, shape building, typography and tracing.

+###Week 4
+Final stage of digital fabrication where we will realize everyone’s individual project of choice created through out the course, on a laser cutter.
+Material will be provided by Fab Lab Limerick and each learner will be able to take home their individual projects.

 You can book your place [here](fablablimerick.ticketleap.com/illustratorfordigitalabrication03)